 The spectral features were extracted for zones corresponding to each crown projection polygon.
 They were manually digitized and stored in a GIS database, using the Zonal Statistics tool of ArcGIS v10.6 software, as the pixel mean, minimum, maximum, and standard deviation for each image band.
-As the majority of crowns received spectral features from CIR and HSI images, we further investigated the classification performance using CIR and HSI images separately as well as using spectral features from CIR and HSI images together, which we later called fused CIR and HSI images.
+As the majority of crowns received spectral features from CIR and HSI images, we further investigated the classification performance using CIR and HSI images separately as well as using spectral features from CIR and HSI images.